lollox1k/Obsidian/Matematica/Functional analysis/Convergence of Measurable Functions.md

 which shows the second and third claim. $\square$

-The next result is surprising, a Borel function is almost continuos, in the sense that there exists a large closed set on where continuos.
+The next result is surprising, a Borel function is almost continuous, in the sense that there exists a large closed set on where continuous.

 **Theorem** (Luzin) Suppose $f : \mathbb{R} \to \mathbb{R}$ is a Borel measurable function.
-Then for every $\epsilon > 0$ there exists a closed set $F \subseteq \mathbb{R}$ such that $\lambda(\mathbb{R}\setminus F) < \epsilon$ and $g|_F$ is continuos on $F$.
+Then for every $\epsilon > 0$ there exists a closed set $F \subseteq \mathbb{R}$ such that $\lambda(\mathbb{R}\setminus F) < \epsilon$ and $g|_F$ is continuous on $F$.
 **Proof** The claim is clear if $g$ is a simple functions: any Borel set can be approximated from the inside with a closed set, and from the outside with an open set.
-If we restrict the function on the disjoint close sets, $g$ is continuos.
-Now by the previous proposition we can find a sequence of simple function that convergences pointwise to $g$, restrict the domain such that they are continuos, then use Egorov's theorem and the fact that uniform convergence preserves continuity.
+If we restrict the function on the disjoint close sets, $g$ is continuous.
+Now by the previous proposition we can find a sequence of simple function that convergences pointwise to $g$, restrict the domain such that they are continuous, then use Egorov's theorem and the fact that uniform convergence preserves continuity.